AskDwightHow.org 365/24/7

 "Measure twice, saw once"

-This proverb cites the carpenter's rule that points out the waste of time and materials that often occurs when a carpenter quickly assumes that he or she measured correctly the first time.
+This proverb refers to the carpenter's rule, which highlights the waste of time and materials when a carpenter hastily assumes they measured correctly the first time.

 We may not have considered applying this idea to the domain of listening and speaking.
-Assuming that we have some desired intention or direction for a conversation we're having with another, then listening to them is like measuring (assessing) what they are saying or intending to say in order for us to know how to speak (saw) in order to move the conversation along the direction we'd like in our partnership with that person.
+When we have a desired intention or direction for a conversation, listening is like measuring (assessing) what they are saying or intending to say in order for us to know how to speak (saw) in order to move the conversation along the direction we'd like in our partnership with that person.

 "The meaning of the communication is the response that you get."

-This NLP precept helps bring us back to an effective focus if we're not getting the response we want from another.
+This NLP precept helps refocus us when we're not getting the response we want.

 Yet there are two factors that affect how effective our communication is likely to be heard and responded to.
-First, the accuracy of our listening to help us know how to speak in order to create the impact we want.
+First, the accuracy of our listening helps us know how to speak to create the impact we want.
 Second, based upon our listening (our measuring), how well we speak (our sawing) in order to make that desired impact.

-Although being effective in both are necessary to more reliably achieve our bigger intention, I will focus here only on effective listening since this needs to occur in order that our speaking be effective.
+Although being effective in both are necessary to more reliably achieve our bigger intention, I will focus here only on effective listening since effective speaking depends on it.

 Listen twice

 Although I could blame the language barrier for the sometime miscommunication that I have with my Chinese friends, there is something more fundamental at play.
-With my Chinese friend Heidi, there is rarely a miscommunication between us because she is quite aware when she does not hear or understand something I have just said and she will ask me about it.
+With my Chinese friend Heidi, we rarely miscommunicate because she quickly asks for clarification if she doesn't understand something I've said.
 In contrast many other Chinese friends will "fill in the blanks" and make the assumption that they understood clearly and fully what I had just said.
 Consequently, their response is usually a non sequitur to what I had just said.

 But the issue remains the same even when we're communicating with someone who speaks the same native language.
 In fact, it could be worse because we are more likely to assume, "it's so obvious what they just said," assuming there is not a language barrier when there is.